 The ergonomic rubberized grip handle is another bonus—slip-proof and with a wrist strap.
 And a travel sleeve is also included so you can transport the brolly without everything in your work bag getting wet.

 Repel’s wind-resistant umbrella also features cutting-edge Teflon technology that means not only is the canopy exceedingly waterproof, but it also dries instantly.
 Need more convincing?

 |Best for:||Staying strong on wild and windy days.|

 Siepasa: Best umbrella for heavy rain

-There’s only one umbrella we’ve found that has been truly optimised for encounters with heavy rain—Siepasa’s double layer inverted umbrella.
+There’s only one umbrella we’ve found that has been truly optimized for encounters with heavy rain—Siepasa’s double-layer inverted umbrella.

 This innovative design takes the classic rain umbrella to the next level.
 Not only is the material highly water-resistant polypongee but its unique structure allows you to fold the wet layer of the umbrella under the dryer layer so that it doesn’t drip once you reach your destination.